-The New York Mayoral race is heating up as candidates undergo scrutiny, not only for their points of view about public policy but also for their personal images.
+As the last New York Mayoral race was heating up, candidates had to undergo scrutiny, not only for their points of view about public policy but also for their personal images.

-The Daily News chose a novel way to spotlight the candidates in a story this past Sunday that included photos of them in their high school yearbooks.
+The Daily News chose a novel way to spotlight the candidates in a story that included photos of them in their high school yearbooks.

 What Their Photos Said

-The political reporter Adam Edelman had called me for my opinion, as an image consultant and presentation coach, about whether these high school photos could offer clues about who would become New York’s 109th mayor.
+The political reporter Adam Edelman had called Joyce Newman for her opinion, as an image consultant and presentation coach, about whether these high school photos could offer clues about who would become New York’s 109th mayor.

 Obviously, the Daily News was having some fun with the story that asked, “Weren’t They Cute?”
-After studying the photos, I was happy to help with my analysis of each candidate’s potential as the next mayor, although only two of my quotes were included in the story for lack of space.
-But you can read my predictions for several of the Mayoral candidates based on their high school photos in the attached PDF.
+After studying the photos, Joyce was happy to help with her analysis of each candidate’s potential as the next mayor, although only two of her quotes were included in the story for lack of space.
+But you can read all her predictions for several of the Mayoral candidates based on their high school photos in the attached PDF.

-That exercise led me to thinking once again about how important personal image is for success in business.
+That exercise led Joyce to thinking once again about how important personal image is for success in business.

 Every single one of us is working to stay relevant in a world that is changing constantly because of new technologies and ways of doing business.
 Can you imagine using an overhead projector today?

 You may remember using real slides and bulky projectors – it wasn’t that long ago – but many new professionals have never even heard of a slide carousel.